Understanding Breast Health

 Normal Breast Development and Changes

-Breast development occurs in distinct stages, first before birth, and again at puberty and during the childbearing years.
-Changes also occur to the breasts during menstruation and when a woman reaches menopause.
+Breast development happens in distinct stages, first before birth, and again at puberty and during the childbearing years.
+Changes also happen to the breasts during menstruation and when a woman reaches menopause.

 Risk Factors for Breast Cancer

 Breast Health: Preventive Care

 To monitor your breast health, you should do a monthly breast self-exam, get a year clinical exam, and get mammograms as directed by your doctor.